FirstPersonNetwork/ostc-fpp-rs/README.md

 - [Feature Flags](#feature-flags)
 - [LKMV Commands](#lkmv-commands)

 ## Core Concepts

 - **Decentralised Identifiers (DIDs)** - A globally unique identifier that enables secure digital interactions.
 The DID is the cornerstone of Self-Sovereign Identity (SSI), a concept that aims to put individuals or entities in control of their digital identities.
 DID is usually associated with a cryptographic key pair and represented with different DID methods, each with its own benefits.

 - **DIDComm Messaging Protocol** - An open standard for decentralised communication.
 Built on the foundation of Decentralised Identifiers (DIDs), it enables parties to exchange verifiable data such as credentials and establishes secure communication channels between parties without relying on centralised servers.

 - **Verifiable Credentials (VCs)** - A digital representation of a claim attested by a trusted issuer about the subject (e.g., Individual or Organisation).
 VC is cryptographically signed and verifiable using cryptographic keys associated with the DID of the issuer.

-- **Personhood Credential (PHC)** – A type of verifiable credential issued by any ecosystem (any qualified entity such as a company, university, nonprofit community, government, etc.) that can attest to the credential holder being a real, unique person within that ecosystem.
+- **Personhood Credential (PHC)** – A type of verifiable credential issued by any ecosystem (any qualified entity such as a company, university, nonprofit persona, government, etc.) that can attest to the credential holder being a real, unique person within that ecosystem.
 Part of PHC issuance is providing a verified identity verifiable credential issued by a trusted issuer.

 - **Verifiable Relationship Credential (VRC)** - A type of verifiable credential issued peer-to-peer between holders of personhood credentials to attest to verifiable first-person trust relationships.
 The verifiable relationship credential validates your personhood credential.

 ## Decentralised Identity

-The LKMV tool uses the did:webvh to create your Community DID.
+The LKMV tool uses the did:webvh to create your Persona DID.
 WebVH is a DID method that enhances the existing did:web method, introducing:

 - Verifiable history, providing a full history of DID document changes.

 - Portability with a self-certifying identifier (SCID), allowing you to move to a different domain.

 - Robust security by introducing a pre-rotation key and witness proof that approves changes to the DID.

-To use the DID method, you must have a publicly available domain name that can host the DID log entries (did.jsonl) to resolve the DID successfully and retrieve the public key information and service endpoints for safe, secure, and private interaction with the community.
+To use the DID method, you must have a publicly available domain name that can host the DID log entries (did.jsonl) to resolve the DID successfully and retrieve the public key information and service endpoints for safe, secure, and private interaction with the persona.

 ![Sample WebVH DID Method](./docs/assets/didwebvh-sample.png)

 ## Decentralised Communication

-The LKMV tool seamlessly integrates with any DIDComm-compatible mediator, facilitating secure, private, and decentralised communication using your Community DID.
+The LKMV tool seamlessly integrates with any DIDComm-compatible mediator, facilitating secure, private, and decentralised communication using your Persona DID.

 A DIDComm mediator plays a crucial role in message delivery while preserving privacy.
 It handles message routing and storage without ever accessing the message content, which remains encrypted end-to-end between sender and recipient.

 ![Sample WebVH DID Method](./docs/assets/didcomm-envelopes.png)

 When sending a message, it is structured in multiple layers called “envelopes” that provides robust security features, such as confidentiality, sender authenticity, non-repudiation, and sender anonymity.

 ## Profiles and Configurations